8xMohab/recipes-react-app/README.md

  - Reloading animations while fetching the data from the API
  - useContext to prevent passing the state to every component
+ - infinte scroll whenever you reach the bottom of the page

 ## Author